 Mobile-Bearing Total Hip Implants

 The hip joint then has two points of articulation or movement, essentially a ball within a synthetic socket, which resides within the natural hip socket.
-The plastic liner is not secured into the acetabular shell but loose-fitted so it can glide smoothly between the ball and the shell.
+The liner is not secured into the acetabular shell but loose-fitted so it can glide smoothly between the ball and the shell.